arichel/PicoScheme/readme.md

 types.
 Atomic types, like booleans, characters, numbers and symbols are directly stored as value types and compound types like strings, vectors, IO-ports or closures are either stored as shared pointers or by a small handle class with internal pointer to the implementation class.
-This assures that the byte size of a scheme cell remains reasonable small.
-The largest value type are numbers with 16 bytes for a complex number as a double floating point pair and 8 bytes for the number variant internals itself.
+This assures, that the byte size of a scheme cell remains reasonable small.
+Currently, the largest value type are numbers with 16 bytes for a complex number as a double floating point pair and 8 bytes for the number variant internals itself and alignment padding.
 A scheme cell has therefore a size of 32 bytes in total (24 bytes + 8 bytes internals).
-Scheme cons-cells are stored as plain c-pointers into the global cell store which is basically a [std::deque] sequence container of cons-cell pairs.
+Scheme cons-cells Scheme cons-cells are stored as plain c-pointers into the global cell store, which is basically a [std::deque] sequence container of cons-cell pairs.

 ### Garbage collector ###
 todo